top of page

 There are, however, some people who preferentially read print formats in orientations other than upright.
 Called PI – Print Inverted – readers, their perspectives, like those of Mirror Readers, are inspiring exciting new learning tools for teachers and parents.

 I recently became aware of a fascinating website called pireading.com – a research-based hub hosted by Stephen Round – a US elementary school teacher devoted to helping children learn to read in ways that suit their unique points of view.
+His conclusion: “For some kids, reading upside down is the ONLY way they can make sense of print…” “A true PI reader cannot read at all in the conventional way.”

 How is this possible?